tradingstrategy-ai/docs/source/glossary.rst

     Trading strategy

-        A trading strategy is a fixed plan that is designed to achieve a profitable return by going long or short in markets.
+        In :term:`quantitative finance`, a trading strategy is a fixed plan that is designed to achieve a profitable returns for its investors.

-        It involves analysis to identify specific market conditions and price levels.
-        There are many different types of trading strategies, such as
+        Common trading strategies include:

+        - :term:`Buy and hold`

+        - :term:`Portfolio construction`

+        - :term:`Algorithmic trading`

+        - Index investing

+        A trading strategy may look to optimise :term:`cumulative profit` or :term:`risk-adjusted returns`.

+        Further strategies can be classified by their activity and risk profile as

+        - :term:`Directional strategies <directional strategy>` that are :term:`volatile`

+        - :term:`Active strategies <active strategy>`

+        - :term:`Passive strategies <passive strategy>`

+        The trading strategy can be automated as :term:`algorithmic trading` and thus become :term:`automated trading strategy`.
+Automated strategies
+        can be e.g.

-        - Moving-average cross strategies like :term:`EMA`
+        - :term:`Technical indicator`-based strategies

         - Trend-following